hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/03-centralize-deployments/assignment.md

 - You successfully deployed the `hashicat-azure` application.

-- The Terraform state is stored securely in the Terraform Cloud platform.
+- The Terraform state is stored securely in the HCP Terraform platform.

 Report to Robin by clicking the <v>Check</v> button for this challenge.